tdjastrzebski/Vincenty-Excel/README.md

 ## Feedback

 Finally, if you find this tool useful please give it a star.
 This way others will be able to find it more easily.
-Do not hesitate leave comments/suggestions.
+Do not hesitate to leave comments/suggestions.